Mexborough & Swinton Times. April 6, 1923

 Good work by Powell resulted in a chance for Godfrey, was a bit off the mark and further off it with another shot a moment later.

-GODFREY, however, was certainly a try today, and now 30 min after the kick-off success came his way.
+GODFREY, however, was certainly a trier today, and 30 min after the kick-off success came his way.
 Dashing through the backs.
 He scored a great goal, and Denaby were those two up.

 It was not long before they were three up, and in this case, though BURKINSHAW, very properly applied the finishing touch to a fine effort by Hamilton, the winger certainly shared the honours.
 It appeared, from a distant that Hamilton´s shot would have found the net in any case, and a fine shot.
 It was.
 But Josh was up, and made sure, heading well home.